SundeepK/SIC/README.md

 SIC
 ===
 SIC (Simple Image Cache for Android) is a simple light weight image caching library that will load images from a URL asynchronously.
-Thi

 ## What does it do?
 * Well aaah... it caches images for you in memory